 Project Solution Accelerator

-Microsoft’s Solution Accelerator for Project <Frothy coffee> One of the major announcements at Ignite was a solution Accelerator for the new Project, aka, Project for the Web (P4W).
-The accelerator is being developed by Microsoft and will include items such as project requests, issues, risks, programmes, and will create some additional functionality for P4W to bring […]
+One of the major announcements at Ignite was a solution Accelerator for the new Project, aka, Project for the Web (P4W).
+The accelerator is being developed by Microsoft and will include items such as project requests, issues, risks, programmes, and will create some additional functionality for P4W to bring it more inline with the existing Project […]

 Planner Tasks Power BI Template on GitHub

-Planner Template on GitHub <Ice Cream> Microsoft are retiring content on TechNet, and so I’ve taken this opportunity to slightly modify the Planner Power BI template, and move it over to GitHub.
-At the same time I recorded a video of how to use the template file – I didn’t cover the whole of template […]
+Microsoft are retiring content on TechNet, and so I’ve taken this opportunity to slightly modify the Planner Power BI template, and move it over to GitHub.
+At the same time I recorded a video of how to use the template file – I didn’t cover the whole of template usage because that’s been done in […]

 Updated Planner Tasks Power BI Template